 A golf swing you can easily repeat helps make you a more consistent golfer.
-When done correctly, it’s pretty easy to move the hips, shoulders, arms, and hands along a single plane golf swing.
+When done correctly, it’s pretty easy to move the hips, shoulders, arms, and hands along a single plane swing.
 You won’t need any special movements, such as the wrist hinge or a hip thrust to drop the club into the right position on the downswing.

-The single plane golf swing doesn’t require nearly the same motion and for many golfers, it’s much easier to understand.
+The single plane swing doesn’t require nearly the same motion and for many golfers, it’s much easier to understand.

 2. Provides a Consistent Draw